Vulnerability Disclosure or Notification? Best Practices for Reaching Stakeholders at Scale: Best Practices for Large-Scale Vulnerability Disclosure and Notification

 \subsection{Disclosure Policy and Message}

-Composing a disclosure message is never trivial.
-Among stakeholders, a finder and affected parties can have different preferences and procedures for handling the messages~\cite{walshe_coordinated_2022,max_cvd_2023}.
-In vulnerability disclosure, vendors with bounty programs or disclosure policies may provide clear instructions or at least contact information to initiate the disclosure~\cite{walshe_bugbounty_2020}.
-In contrast, recipients of the vulnerability notification may not provide enough information on how they will handle a disclosure message.
-Network operators may prefer extensive information that includes more details and remediation~\cite{max_cvd_2023,ncsc_guideline_2018}, given that the affected party follows a certain time constraint policy on remediation~\cite{chen_cvd_2024}.
-Meanwhile, cloud providers or domain owners may forward the message to their clients with limited communications~\cite{chen_cvd_2024,li_youve_2016}.
-Eventually, one should be aware that not every stakeholder would accept longer messages or attachments regarding the mail server filter, ticketing systems, and spam filter~\cite{cetin_make_2017, stock_hear_2018, chen_cvd_2024}.
-As a result, we recommend that a finder ensure that the initial message remains brief and does not necessarily reveal every detail of the vulnerability in case of an information leak or legal action~\cite{vanderham_cvd_2023, max_cvd_2023}.
+\textbf{Composing a disclosure message} is never trivial.
+Among stakeholders, a finder and affected parties can have different preferences and procedures for handling the messages~\cite{walshe_coordinated_2022,max_cvd_2023}. \begin{itemize} \item In vulnerability disclosure, stakeholders with bounty programs or disclosure policies may provide clear instructions or at least contact information to initiate the disclosure~\cite{walshe_bugbounty_2020}.
+In contrast, recipients of the vulnerability notification may not provide enough information on how they will handle a disclosure message. \item A finder should know that stakeholders like network operators may prefer extensive information that includes more details and remediation~\cite{max_cvd_2023,ncsc_guideline_2018}, given that the affected party follows a certain time constraint policy on remediation~\cite{chen_cvd_2024}.
+Meanwhile, stakeholders like cloud providers or domain owners may forward the message to their clients with limited communications~\cite{chen_cvd_2024,li_youve_2016}. \item A finder should be aware that not every stakeholder would accept longer messages or attachments regarding the mail server filter, ticketing systems, and spam filter~\cite{cetin_make_2017, stock_hear_2018, chen_cvd_2024}. \item We recommend that a finder ensure that the initial message remains brief and does not necessarily reveal every detail of the vulnerability in case of an information leak or legal action~\cite{vanderham_cvd_2023, max_cvd_2023}. \end{itemize}